There may be no better indicator of the schizophrenia currently plaguing the LDS Church these days than the way it approaches marriage.

 Good thing the Puritans were already gone by 1763, because they would have really hated the English Marriage Act promulgated that year.
 This law required all marriages to be performed in facie ecclesiae, literally, "in front of the congregation."
 In plain language, it meant everyone was now required to have a wedding in church, no exceptions.
 Any other kind of wedding would be ruled illicit.
 That meant that any couple who chose to be married outside the church, or simply vowing per verba de Praesenti, a form that had always been lawful, would find their marriage declared invalid, and they would be punished as fornicators.

-By the mid 1700s, per verba de praesenti, where the man and wife vowed themselves to each other in front of witnesses, had become the norm; this was the contractual agreement that established a couple as husband and wife.
+This was a radical departure from custom, because by the mid 1700s per verba de praesenti, where the man and wife vowed themselves to each other in front of witnesses, had become the norm.
+It was the the contractual agreement that established a couple as husband and wife.
 This ritual might occasionally take place in facie eccleisae, but more often it was at home or outdoors where the families were celebrating.
 The Marriage Act now made Church weddings mandatory.

 The Marriage Act was a well intended reaction to the growing problem of clandestine marriages.
 The Church wanted greater control, and they wanted all marriages registered.
-Church authorities were losing track of who was married and who was just living in sin.
+Church authorities were losing track of who was married and who was merely "living in sin."

 Over time, society had come to settle on certain elements that were understood to mark a marriage as legitimate.
 These were, by and large, reasonable expectations.
 Consent of both parties to the marriage was essential of course, and if the couple were under the age of consent, the parents must give their approval.
 It was also expected that both parties to a marriage be mentally competent to contract.
 Although no wedding ceremony or celebration was required to be held, there should be at least two witnesses present when the couple contracts to each other per verba de praesenti.
 Then, from the time those vows are spoken, the couple are expected to cohabit and hold themselves out publicly as husband and wife.